davidlokendoo/F5-TTS-Expansion/README.md

 # F5-TTS-Finetuning
 This project fine-tunes the F5-TTS model to add a new language, using a pre-trained base to enhance multilingual capabilities.

+You can find more information on the official F5-TTS repository: https://github.com/SWivid/F5-TTS

 # Installation
 ```
 # create a python 3.10 env